Not on View

 On Thursdays, from 2 pm to 6 pm, the museum grants free admission to residents of the City of Venice and those born in Venice, as well as to students at Venetian universities.
 Find out more

-John Tunnard was born on May 7, 1900, in Bedfordshire, England.
+John Tunnard was born on May 7, 1900, in Sandy, United Kingdom.
 He graduated with a diploma in design from the Royal College of Art in London in 1923 and for the next four years worked as a textile designer in Manchester.
 In 1929 he become a painter, supporting himself as a part-time design teacher at the Central School of Arts and Crafts in London.
-Tunnard showed for the first time in 1931, at the Royal Academy of Arts and continued to exhibit annually with the London Group until 1950, becoming a member in 1934.
+Tunnard showed for the first time at the Royal Academy of Arts in 1931, and exhibited annually with the London Group, of which he became a member in 1934, until 1950.